contactpyxelmorph-afk/Pyxel-Morph/README.md

+PLEASE WAIT BEFORE BUYING, a bug is being fixed

 # 🎨 Pyxel Morph

 Pyxel Morph is a software tool for **graphic design in game development through GB STUDIO**.
 It converts your input images into green-shaded previews, helping you quickly map colors into palettes for your game scenes, in addition to a MAPPING FILE and a PALETTE LIST that can be inserted directly into gbstudio.
 No more need to make a green shaded image from scratch: the app will do that for you.